mpv-player/mpv/DOCS/man/options.rst

 ``--correct-pts``, ``--no-correct-pts``
-    ``--no-correct-pts`` switches mpv to a mode where video timing is determined using a fixed framerate value (either using the ``--fps`` option, or using file information).
+    ``--no-correct-pts`` switches mpv to a mode where video timing is determined using a fixed framerate value (either using the ``--container-fps-override`` option, or using file information).
 Sometimes, files with very broken timestamps can be played somewhat well in this mode.
     Note that video filters, subtitle rendering, seeking (including hr-seeks and backstepping), and audio synchronization can be completely broken in this mode.

-``--fps=<float>``
+``--container-fps-override=<float>``
     Override video framerate.
 Useful if the original value is wrong or missing.

     .. note::